EricChandia/EricChandia/README.md

 ## Hello <s>World</s> Friend!!!

-I'm <strong>Eric</strong>, software developer, musician in spare time, enthusiast of new technologies and artificial intelligence, and sometimes a gamer (currently with no time to play 🥲).
+I'm <strong>Eric</strong>, software developer, enthusiast of new technologies and artificial intelligence, and sometimes a musician (currently with no time to play 🥲).

 Here you can check all my projects and skills.
 If you like anything (or not) feel free to contact me.